Social Engineering involves psychologically manipulating people into performing

 actions or divulging confidential information, such as their password, and as a result

-bypassing normal security procedure.
+bypassing normal security procedures.

 The attacker uses public information from company websites, social media sites, social skills, and human interaction to obtain information about an organization, its computer systems and other information in order to gain access to the network.